Douglas Dunn

 Douglas Eaglesham Dunn, OBE (born 23 October 1942) is a Scottish poet, academic, and critic.
-He is Professor of English and Director of St Andrew's Scottish Studies Institute at St Andrew's University.
+He is Professor of English and Director of St Andrews Scottish Studies Institute at St Andrews University.

 Background

 Dunn was born in Inchinnan, Renfrewshire.
 He was educated at the Scottish School of Librarianship, and worked as a librarian before he started his studies in Hull.
 After graduating with a First Class Honours degree from the University of Hull, he worked in the university's Brynmor Jones Library under Philip Larkin.
 He was friendly with Larkin and admired his poetry, but did not share his political opinions.

 He was a Professor of English at the University of St Andrews from 1991, becoming Director of the University's Scottish Studies Centre in 1993 until his retirement in September 2008.
 He is now an Honorary Professor at St Andrews, still undertaking postgraduate supervision in the School of English.
 He was a member of the Scottish Arts Council (1992–1994).
 He holds an honorary doctorate (LL.D., law) from the University of Dundee, an honorary doctorate (D.Litt., literature) from the University of Hull and St Andrews.
 He became a Fellow of the Royal Society of Literature in 1981, and was appointed an Officer of the Order of the British Empire in 2003.

 Terry Street, Dunn's first collection of poems, appeared in 1969 and received a Scottish Arts Council Book Award as well as a Somerset Maugham Award.
+Evoking his time working in Hull, the poems take as their inspiration working class life on a street of back-to-backs just off the Beverley Road (the street remains today, but all of the houses have been replaced).